 When too much insulin is injected, dangerously low blood glucose levels can develop and rapid intake of sugar-rich food is needed to prevent development of severe hypoglycemia.
 Conversely, injecting too little insulin will lead to dangerously high blood glucose, which is also associated with significant acute and chronic complications.
+Despite progress with faster acting modern insulins and novel insulin pumps connected to glucose sensors, current therapies require considerable effort by people with diabetes and their caregivers.
+As such, Type 1 diabetes remains one of the most burdensome diseases to manage.

-The iLet® bionic pancreas is an investigational device limited by law to investigational use.
+The iLet $^{\otimes}$ bionic pancreas is an investigational device limited by law to investigational use.
 Not available for sale.